tf1993614/embryo_alternative_splicing/README.md

 	parallel -a samples.txt -a samples2.txt bash sra2fastq.sh    # samples2.txt contains output directory

-For raw sequencing files downloaded from GEO database, the metadata of each SRA file was obtained by running `GEO_crawl.R`
+For raw sequencing files downloaded from GEO database, the sample attributes of each SRA file was obtained by running `GEO_crawl.R`

 	R GEO_crawl.R

+For raw sequencing files downloaded from arrayexpress database, the sample attributes of each sample was gained by visting the ArrayExpress website, for example:

+- go to the webiste e.g. https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-9388
+- click `Download` icon to download  MAGE-TAB Files

 ## Cellranger pipeline